Get Tickets THE MARKSMAN now playing

 Liam Neeson has had a phenomenal career, and he just keeps going.
 In the last 40 years he has tackled almost every film genre.
 In the past decade, however, he has become a full-blown action star.
-With the release of his latest film, The Commuter, Neeson adds yet another action-packed movie to his resume.
+With the release of his latest film, THE MARKSMAN, Neeson adds yet another action-packed movie to his resume.

-To celebrate the release of The Commuter, we are going to look back at the films that cemented Neeson as a bona fide action star with a “particular set of skills”.
+To celebrate the release of THE MARKSMAN, we are going to look back at the films that cemented Neeson as a bona fide action star with a “particular set of skills”.
 These films not only redefined his career, but also changed the landscape of an entire genre, proving that Liam Neeson is one of the top action stars working today.

 When Taken was released in 2008, nobody expected it to become a cultural sensation.
 Sure, Neeson had excelled in physically demanding roles prior to this movie, but Taken took things to the next level.
 Not only was the movie excellent, it reinvigorated Neeson’s career and spawned a franchise of films and a television show.